-Hello, my name is Lindsey Green and I am a Sophomore Humanities Scholar at UMBC where I am majoring in History while pursuing a certificate in Secondary Education.
-In addition to being a part of the scholar’s program, I work as an Orientation Peer Advisor with the UMBC Office of Undergraduate Admissions.
-I also had the privilege of completing a teaching internship at Arbutus Middle School this past semester.
+Hello, my name is Lindsey Green and I am a Senior Humanities Scholars at UMBC where I am majoring in History while pursuing a certificate in Secondary Education.
+This year, I will be completing my student teaching and am excited to start my career as an educator!
+In addition to being a part of the scholars program, I work as a Teaching Assistant for the course called Science of Water, a water-based lab class.
+Further, I have previously worked as an Orientation Peer Advisor with the UMBC Office of Undergraduate Admissions.

 Hello, my name is Spencer Beck, and I am a triple major, (yeah, it’s pretty extra, I know) in history, ancient studies, and psychology.
 My primary interests in history and ancient studies revolve around the political innovations of the various Roman emperors.
 In psychology, I find deep interest in personality psychology and social psychology, with a plan to follow a clinical track.